Wtyd/githooks/README.md

     <img src="https://img.shields.io/github/v/release/Wtyd/githooks">
 </p>

-It manages the php code validation tools that will be executed in the git hook *precommit* (in the future we want all the git hooks to be managed).

-GitHooks helps to reduce the feedback loop by doing the following checks in the precommit phase:
+GitHooks helps you to manage the code validation tools.
+For example, in precommit stage, you can:
 1. Validate that the code follows the project standards.
 2. Verify that the code has no language syntax errors.
 3. Look for errors in the code (unused variables, excessive cyclomatic complexity, etc.).

+You can also create your own scripts and configure any git hook.

-GitHooks only manages the php validation tools but it can be used together with javascript validation tools like [typicode/husky](https://github.com/typicode/husky) if you have hybrid projects.
+GitHooks centralizes the configuration of the code validation tools and makes it easy for the team to execute them in the same way every time.
+Further, it can be used together with javascript validation tools like [typicode/husky](https://github.com/typicode/husky) if you have hybrid projects.

 # Requirements
 * PHP >= 7.1
-* The tools you need to check the precommit hook.
+* The tools you need to check the code.
+* Or your owns scripts for the hooks.

 # Install
 1. GitHooks must be installed like dev requirement with composer.
 Actually, it does not have [.phar](https://www.php.net/phar) support.